Mystic Records: Bands

-Some of the best known artists on Mystic Records include NOFX, RKL, Battalion of Saints, Ill Repute, Agression, Newport Beach Dune Buggy Band and The Mentors.
-Mystic Records has also released vinyl compilations featuring Suicidal Tendencies, Love Canal, New Regime, Black Flag, False Alarm, Duct Tape Hostage, SIN 34, Government Issue, The Minutemen, Burning Image, Habeas Corpus, and Bad Religion.
+Some of the best known artists on Mystic Records include NOFX, RKL, Battalion of Saints, Ill Repute, Bleed, Agression, and the Mentors.
+Mystic Records has also released vinyl compilations featuring Suicidal Tendencies, Love Canal, New Regime, Black Flag, False Alarm, Duct Tape Hostage, SIN 34, Government Issue, the Minutemen, Burning Image, Habeas Corpus, and Bad Religion.

 Importance

 Mystic Records has been credited with several innovations in the independent record industry of the 1980s.
-It introduced Super Sevens (7-inch 33rpm extended play records featuring seven songs) and helped popularize the manufacture of limited edition records on colored vinyl. one of the most interesting releases was from the band entitled “The Sharks” (later Shark Island).
-This custom shaped single, executive producer Jeff Willmitt, had 3 outer edge “shark fins” that when inserted into the sleeve appeared to cut through the water.
+It introduced Super Sevens (7-inch 33rpm extended play records featuring seven songs) and helped popularize the manufacture of limited edition records on colored vinyl.
+One of the most interesting releases was from a band named the Sharks (later Shark Island): a custom shaped single that had three outer edge "shark fins", which when inserted into the sleeve appeared to cut through the water.
 The label was also influential through its release of multi-band compilation albums, such as its "The Sound of Hollywood" series, and promotional label samplers making use of album tracks, typified by its "Mystic Sampler" series.

-Additionally, Moody worked to define new genres of music such as "METALCORE," which he described in 1984 Press Release as "a mixture of hardcore, fast paced thrash music with double drumming & heavy Metal screaming guitars."
+Additionally, Moody worked to define new genres of music such as "METALCORE," which he described in a 1984 press release as "a mixture of hardcore, fast paced thrash music with double drumming & Heavy Metal screaming guitars."

 Moody's key collaborators on the Mystic Records project included producer and engineer Phillip "Philco" Raves, sales and distribution Randy Boyd of Cobraside Distribution, promotion director Mark Wilkins, and Candace D'Andrea who is Chief Operating Officer.